Graduate Courses

 Lighting systems components and characteristics.
 Visual comfort.
 Color and lighting.
 Lighting design calculations methods.
 System and components selections procedures.
 Systems analysis, design and layout techniques.
 Energy conservation considerations.
 Computer applications.
 Prerequisite: Graduate Standing

 Introduction to daylighting, sources of daylight and availability, sky luminous conditions.
 Traditional performance and emerging metrics.
 Daylight transmission through openings.
-Advanced glazing systems, and shading devices.
+Dynamic envelope and Advanced glazing systems.
+Vertical and horizontal shading devices.
 Solar geometry and design of sun-shading devices.
+Glare and visual comfort.
 Daylight design requirements and considerations.
 Daylighting advanced analysis.
 Design of openings in desert areas.
 Computer applications.
-Energy conservation and daylighting.
-Pre Req: ARE 529 or Consent of Instructor
+Physical model and illuminance measurements.
+Energy conservation and daylighting

 Energy resources, global warming and climate change, energy technologies and environmental emissions, carbon-neutral and zero-carbon energy transitions, key drivers of energy transition, dynamics of energy transition, decarbonization, distributed generation, digitalization, decreasing use of energy, renewable and low-carbon technologies, energy transition stakeholders, global energy transition trends and policies.

-Sound propagation and quantification; people perception of sound and noise; indoor noise sources; noise criteria and rating systems.
-Control techniques of air-borne and structure-borne noise, acoustical comfort requirements; sound quality assessment.
-Noise and vibration of mechanical and electrical equipment.
-Analysis techniques for noise reduction of HVAC, plumbing, mechanical, and electrical systems.
+Sound propagation and quantification; sound absorption, reflection, and transmission.
+People's perception of sound and noise; indoor noise sources; indoor and outdoor noise criteria/indicators and rating systems.
+Room acoustics, acoustical comfort requirements, and sound quality assessment.
+Noise control techniques include air-borne and structure-borne noise (e.g., barriers, acoustic enclosures, silencers), Measurement and analysis of noise and vibration.
+Analysis techniques for noise reduction of HVAC and building services (e.g., plumbing pipes, mechanical compressor pumps, and electrical systems).
 Vibration isolation and control strategies.
-Computer applications in acoustical measurements, modeling, simulation and analysis.
-Pre Req: ARE 529 or Consent of Instructor
+Computer applications in acoustical measurements, modeling, simulation, and analysis.
+The use of 10T and ML in acoustics and noise control.

 Basics of sound propagation and quantification; people perception of sound and noise; outdoor and indoor noise sources; noise criteria and rating systems; sound insulation.
 Techniques for controlling air-borne and structure-borne noise.
 Behavior of sound in enclosures; acoustical comfort requirements for speech and music; sound quality assessment.
 Mechanical and electrical equipment noise.
 Architectural detailing for acoustical performance.
 Computer applications in acoustical measurements, analysis and modeling.
 Prerequisite: Graduate Standing